codeship/screencast-storyboards/blogposts/node-bitbucket-modulus.md

-In the deployment log we can look up our application's URL.
+In the deployment log you can look up your application's URL.

 ![Look up application URL][screenshot-look-up-url]

 When you open the URL of your Modulus app now, your deployed application appears.
-You can find mine on [codefish-11838.onmodulus.net][codefish-live].
+You can find mine on [codefish-11988.onmodulus.com][codefish-live].

 [![Have a look at the app you just deployed][screenshot-deployed-application]][screenshot-deployed-application]